lgblgblgb/xemu/README.md

-Work in progress to provide other - less distribution dependent - ways to install Xemu on Linux (other than compiling yourself), maybe in the form for flatpak, AppImage or something like that (though I really hate Snappy ...) in the future.
+Work in progress to provide other - less distribution dependent - ways to install Xemu on Linux (other than compiling yourself), maybe in the form for `flatpak`, `AppImage` or something like that (though I really don't like `Snappy` ...) in the future.

 ### MacOS

 On MacOS, you want to use the MacOS build, of course.
-Currently there is only a ZIP file, with a binary and a .dylib, they must be in the same directory!
+You can download a ZIP file, with a binary and a .dylib, they must be in the same directory!

 You can also download DMG, however the maturity of my DMG is considered "low" currently.